ARM-software/psa-api/doc/crypto/api/keys/types.rst

                     `PSA_ALG_ECIES_SEC1`

             *   -   Montgomery
-                -   Montgomery curve key-pairs can be used in key agreement and key encapsulation algorithms.
+                -   Montgomery curve key-pairs can be used in key agreement and key-encapsulation algorithms.

                     `PSA_ALG_ECDH`